tomastrajan/react-typescript-webpack/README.md

 > As far as I can tell (and as others have said) - FB seems to have missed the boat here.
 Their FLUX diagram is what I understood proper MVC to be...

-That means Flux in fact is a implementation of MVC and the main point (or constraint) is that the data should flow **ALWAYS** in one direction.
-The basic gist of it is that the Flux is enforcing this direction by decoupling of all logic calls (in `Actions`) by event bus (`Dispatcher`) from their execution (in `Stores`).
+That means Flux in fact is a implementation of MVC and the main point (or constraint) is that the data should **ALWAYS** flow just in one direction.
+Flux implementations usually achieve that by decoupling of all logic calls (in `Actions`) by event bus (`Dispatcher`) from their execution (in `Stores`).
 As it turned out, this is easily achievable just by using services (check [todo.service.ts](https://github.com/tomastrajan/react-typescript-webpack/blob/master/src/todo/todo.service.ts) and [todo.model.ts](https://github.com/tomastrajan/react-typescript-webpack/blob/master/src/todo/todo.model.ts) to get an idea).